cybergrind/last_epoch_debug/bin_tools/le_lib/context.md

 Rust code style:

-* use new module style (do not use `mod.rs` file in the nested directory, just create file in the root of the module)
+* IMPORTANT: use new module style (do not use `mod.rs` file in the nested directory, just create file in the root of the module)
 * use `#[unsafe(no_mangle)]` where required

 There are following functions: